Hamilton schema markup implementation: provincial regulator references, Ontario-specific citation context, bilingual considerations where applicable.

 **ProfessionalService with memberOf for regulated professions:** Hamilton legal, medical, dental, financial-services, and engineering practices should ship ProfessionalService schema with memberOf referencing the relevant Ontario regulator (LSO, CPSO, RCDSO, FSRA, AMF, AMM, etc.).

 **Article with author Person + sameAs to Ontario professional registries:** Hamilton firms publishing thought leadership should ship Article + Person schema with sameAs links to the author's Ontario regulator registry entry — this is one of the highest-leverage AEO citation moves for Hamilton regulated-profession businesses.
+Considering hamilton schema markup?
+Book a no-pressure strategy call to compare options.

 Hamilton businesses serving both English and French audiences should ship separate schema for each language version of the page, with explicit inLanguage values (en-CA / fr-CA).
 Site-wide Organization schema can stay shared.
 Article, Service, Product entities need inLanguage matching the page locale.

 The most common bilingual schema bug in Hamilton: same Article schema served on en-CA and fr-CA pages — Google deduplicates and one language stops citing.
 Always validate per-language schema independently.
+Throughout our work on hamilton schema markup, we cite primary sources and current data.
+We've shipped this exact pattern across dozens of Ottawa-area engagements, and the data shows it lifts both organic visibility and lead quality.

 **Week 1:** schema audit across all page templates.
 Identify gaps and template-level issues.